jenly1/Master_Thesis/README.md

   - **Theoretical data**: Binary mixtures with H2+CH4, H2+N2.
 Trinary mixture with H2+CH4+C2H6.

 - *Sensor folder:*
   - **Experimental data:** Log files from BGA244, opTim, and XEN-TCG3880.
+The log files are modified to be readable by MATLAB.

+## Important notes
+- To succesfully run the *REFPROP_post_processing.m:* and *Sensor_post_processing.m:* scripts:
-The log files are modified to be readable by MATLAB, i.e. dots have been changed to commas, unreadable symbols have been removed, etc.
+  - For future use with new experimental data, the sensor log files need to be modified to be readable by MATLAB.
+I.e. dots must be changed to commas and unreadable symbols must be removed.
+  - The path way to the data files need to be changed in all scripts to be read properly.
+The path way is labeled differently in all scripts, but does all contain the word *"path"*.
+  - The variable *"compos"* represents the amount of mixtures being investigated and should be changed accordingly.
+- The *opTim_extract.m:* does not remove deviating points when averaging.
+This was not discovered until the end.
+Thus, one need to either modify the *opTim_extract.m:* script or manually remove the deviating points from the opTim sensor log files.
+-